Nicolastachet/itineraryBuilder/README.md

 ## Going further?

 This application is only a proof of concept and could not be deployed as it is: some bugs can still be found.
 Not to mention those few bugs, some features should definitely be added:
-- [ ] Connect the database with the CRM used by MyBhutan (i.e. make sure the application and the CRM share the same client/product information).
+- [ ] Connect the database with the CRM used by our client (i.e. make sure the application and the CRM share the same client/product information).
 A solution may be to use Zapier to automate this task as it allows to create "Zap" between Base CRM and a Postgresql database.
 This would facilitate the coding part and insure all the databases share the same information
 - [ ] Improve the interface for retrieving and managing clients/products/reports (e.g. add a filter functionality)
 - [ ] Allow the generation of financial reports over a period of time (not only for one client)
 - [ ] E-Mail automatically those reports to appropriate third parties